canonical/maas/README.txt

 MaaS
 ****

-Maas is the successor to Orchestra.
+MaaS is the successor to Orchestra.
 It offers a nice UI to provision your Ubuntu servers.
 Each physical server (“node”) will be commissioned automatically on first boot.
 During the commissioning process administrators are able to configure hardware settings